 Stay Strong in the Word

-Even — and maybe even especially — when we most desire to have a mind like Christ and live God’s way, battles attempt to set up camp in our heart.
+Even — and maybe even especially — when we most desire to live God’s way, battles attempt to set up camp in our heart.

 In this same week, the Bible Verse of the Day dealt with keeping faith in tough times.
 GoingByFaith Facebook followers saw the updates: